 Winter in Minnesota is long and dark, and January tends to bring those subzero temps our winters are famous for.
 But this January seems to be a hot month for some of Minnesota’s biggest names in music to brighten our weeks with residencies at the Turf Club and Icehouse.
-Local music fans can look forward to performances every week from Charlie Parr, the Cactus Blossoms, and jeremy messersmith.
+Local music fans can look forward to performances every week from Charlie Parr, the Cactus Blossoms, jeremy messersmith, and Metasota.

 Music lovers can put a toe-tapping end to their weekend by catching Charlie Parr and his bluesy folk songs Sunday nights at the Turf Club.
 Each week he will be accompanied by a different special guest; Superior Siren, Feeding Leroy, Chicago Farmer, and Joseph Huber.
 Parr’s 14th full-length album, Dog, came out in September, so fans can probably expect to hear some of those new songs as well as old favorites.